 How to Save Them for Later

+Learning how to dry cayenne peppers can help you use them all winter long, even months after you grew them!
 Let’s talk about how you can dry or preserve cayenne peppers.

 Dry Them in the Dehydrator